linux-kdevops/kdevops-history/docs/evolving-make-help.md

 # kdevops evolving make help

 kdevops is designed to be used by simple make targets.
-At each step you can find out which options you have to use bu just running:
+At each step you can find out which options you have to use by just running:

 ```bash
 make help